Jump to video!

 - Once mushrooms are done soaking, drain and cut into thin ribbons, removing any hard “core” pieces you find.

-- Place the drained noodles in a mixing bowl.
+- Place the drained noodles in a mixing bowl and put the pot you used to cook the noodles back on the stove.

-- Put the pot with that little bit of water back on medium high heat, then add ground pork and cook, stirring constantly, until done.
+- Add about 1 tablespoon of water to the pot and turn the heat on medium high.
+Add the ground pork and cook, stirring constantly, until done.
 Add cooked pork to noodles along with all the juices.

 - While noodles are still hot, toss in shallots so the heat can help wilt the shallots slightly.
 Then add fish sauce, lime juice, chili flakes and toss well.